 The ghost of a violent woman living in Lorraine's house.

 - Abusive Parents: Both psychologically and physically.
-She forced her son Parker to act and dress as named Marilyn and any signs of Parker trying to be himself would met with severe verbal and physical abuse.
+She forced her son Parker to act and dress as a girl named Marilyn and any signs of Parker trying to be himself would met with severe verbal and physical abuse.

 - Asshole Victim: Elise smashing her in head with a rocking horse is one satisfying thing to see.

 - Eerie Pale-Skinned Brunette: Her hair is black as soot, and her face looks like she's caked in creepy white make up.

 - Greater-Scope Villain: For the second film and even part of the first film.
 It was her that caused Parker Crane to become the Bride in Black.

 - Hate Sink: From all the undead and demons featured in the franchise, she is one of the least sympathetic ones.
 She forced her son to act and dress as a girl and would abuse him physically and verbally when he refused.